maluhia/flaghunter/README.md

 LOAD DATA LOCAL INFILE './all_countries.txt' INTO TABLE country_flags2 SET board = 'pol';
 ```

-3. Edit the "db = pymysql.connect" line in flaghunter.py to se your MariaDB username and password
+3. Edit the "db = pymysql.connect" line in flaghunter.py to set your MariaDB username and password

 You may consider adding the script to crontab for automatic polling.